Batmobile: The Batman (2022)

 The Batmans director Matt Reeves tweeted photos of the Batmobile for the film as a muscle car.
 With the bodywork of the car appearing to be a 1968 or 1970s Dodge Charger, the car is meant to be a pursuit and capture vehicle built entirely by Bruce in the Batcave under Wayne Tower.

-The Batmobile as it appears in The Batman (2022), photographed by Ash Thorp.

 At the start of the film, the car appears in the Batcave covered, while Bruce is working on assembling the car.
 In an interview with Empire magazine, Reeves also drew inspiration from the 1983 John Carpenter film Christine to give the Batmobile a horror-like presence.

 The Batmobile has recesses on its hood which earlier were thought to be for machine guns, but are actually vents for the flame exhausts.
 These coupled with the exhaust pipes on the sides, and the hood which lights up as Batman is revving the car, give an intimidating appearance to onlookers and enemies alike.
 The car also has a jet afterburner built into the back, which apart from giving Batman a boost, also emits an unearthly shriek during its startup which Batman uses to intimidate his foes, as he does to the Penguin.
-The only flaw to this setup is that the back of the car housing the jet afterburner engine is exposed due to Bruce using the half-finished car later in the movie.
+The only flaw to this setup is that the back of the car housing the jet afterburner engine is exposed due to Bruce using the half-finished car later in the film.
 However the rest of the car, including the windows is heavily armored to the extent that bullets bounce off it, as shown when Penguin empties a magazine into the car but does not do any damage.
 The Batmobile also has four massive racing tires allowing for all terrain weather and driving conditions.
 The car is also shown to be durable enough to smash through wooden pallets and concrete cylinders without any damage, as well as being able to violently flip cars with its ram-like bumper, as done to the Penguin.
 Additionally, unlike the previous iterations of the Batmobile, and also owing to the half-finished nature of the car, this is the only Batmobile since the 1940s to not feature any gadgets beyond the armor, except for a customized car phone to make calls.

 Four units were built for the film.
 The primary driving unit is powered by a V8 engine that generates 650 horsepower.
 Another unit was built on a Tesla chassis for indoor or night shots.